SSAgov/uef-usability-findings/uef-findings-round18.md

 #### **Date and Time**

 1. There were no major issues with this pattern.
-2. One participant didn’t expect date and time to be combined.
+2. One participant did not expect date and time to be combined.
 3. One participant suggested moving the save button up to the right.

 ![Date and Time Calendar](./screenshots/round-18/05-date-time-calendar.png)